Volume bounds for hyperbolic rod complements in the 3-torus: Volume bounds for all rod complements

 \begin{remark} The upper volume bound in \cref{Thm:VolBoundsDet} depends on the choice of rod that is sent to the $(0,0,1)$-rod via a homeomorphism of $\TT^3$.
 For example, if we consider four rods $R_1, R_2, R_3, R_4$ with direction vectors $(2,4,3), (5,7,1), (9,8,6), (0,0,1)$, respectively, \cref{Thm:VolBoundsDet} will give us an upper volume bound $8 \, \vtet \times 50$.
 Using the constructive proof of \cref{Lem:gcdAndDet}, we obtain the following matrices in $\GL(3,\ZZ)$ that map $(0,0,1)$ to $R_1, R_2, R_3$, respectively.

 By taking the inverses of these matrices and computing the new rod parameters, we now obtain upper volume bounds of $8 \, \vtet \times 116$, $8 \, \vtet \times 114$, and $8 \, \vtet \times 132$, respectively.
-We naturally take the minimum among all such choices to obtain a suitable upper bound. \end{remark}
+The minimum among all such choices naturally provides an upper bound. \end{remark}

-\section{Nested annular Dehn filling in the $3$-torus}
+\section{Nested annular Dehn filling in the 3-torus}

 We will show that neither the upper nor lower bound of \cref{Thm:VolBoundsDet} can be part of a two-sided coarse volume bound in terms of the given parameters.
 That is, we exhibit a family of rod complements with fixed number of cusps whose volumes grow to infinity as well as a family of rod complements with bounded volume for which the intersection number in the upper bound of \cref{Thm:VolBoundsDet} grows to infinity.
 For both of these results, we use the machinery of annular Dehn filling.